 Overcoming Our Triggers in the Community Services Sector

-Working in community services is rewarding yet emotionally demanding.
-Understanding and managing personal triggers is essential to maintaining wellbeing and delivering compassionate, professional care.
+Working in community services is rewarding, but it can also be emotionally demanding.
+Understanding and managing your personal triggers is essential to looking after your own wellbeing and continuing to deliver compassionate, professional care.

 1. What Are Triggers?

-Triggers are experiences that evoke strong emotional or physical responses — often linked to past trauma or stress.
-In the workplace, they might include exposure to distressing stories, client behaviour, or conflict.
+Triggers are experiences that bring up strong emotional or physical responses, often linked to past stress or difficult experiences.
+In the workplace, they might include exposure to distressing stories, challenging interactions, or conflict.

-According to the Australian Institute of Health and Welfare (AIHW), professionals in social and support services are more likely to experience emotional strain due to repeated exposure to challenging situations.
+According to the Australian Institute of Health and Welfare (AIHW), people working in social and support services can be more likely to experience emotional strain because of repeated exposure to challenging situations.

 2. Why Managing Triggers Matters

-Unmanaged triggers can lead to compassion fatigue or burnout — common risks in human services roles.
-The World Health Organization recognises burnout as an occupational phenomenon caused by chronic workplace stress.
+Unmanaged triggers can contribute to compassion fatigue or burnout, both common risks in human services roles.
+The World Health Organization recognises burnout as an occupational phenomenon resulting from chronic workplace stress that hasn't been successfully managed.

-Developing emotional regulation skills enables community workers to:
+Developing emotional regulation skills helps community workers to:

 • Maintain professional boundaries